 - Reinvesting in our business, including buying merchandise for the operations of Progressive Leasing.
-Because we believe Progressive Leasing will continue to grow, we expect that the need for additional lease merchandise will remain a major capital requirement; - Making merger and acquisition investment(s) to further broaden our product offerings; and - Returning excess cash to shareholders through periodically repurchasing stock.
+Because we believe Progressive Leasing will continue to grow over the long-term, we expect that the need for additional lease merchandise will remain a major capital requirement; - Making merger and acquisition investment(s) to further broaden our product offerings; and - Returning excess cash to shareholders through periodically repurchasing stock.